bantat/Jadrian-Runner/README.md

 * Tore Banta

 **Running/Building the Game:**

-- Import the project in intelliJ from existing files, using default settings and JDK 1.8
+- We made an error in the .iml file at the "phase_3_3" tag.
+This was corrected on 6/9 in tag "phase_3_3_b", and the only difference with that tag is that the .iml file is corrected.

-- Mark the directory 'Resources' as Resources Root
+- Import the project in intelliJ from existing files, using JDK 1.8.

-- Ensure directory 'Tests' is marked as Test Sources Root
+- Make sure the language level is set to 8 to account for lambdas and method references.

 - If problem with junit import for test files, click lightbulb next to @Test and choose Import JUnit to Classpath